Maragtas: Historicity

-The text contains native language names of old settlements in Panay which were later hispanized and lists of stream and river deltas where the Malay settlers established coastal villages and cultivated with seeds of plants brought with them from the southern islands.
+The text contains native language names of old settlements in Panay which were later hispanized, as well as lists of streams and river deltas where the Bornean settlers established villages and cultivated with seeds of plants they brought.

-This oral legend of ancient Hiligaynons rebelling against Rajah Makatunao as written in the Maragtas have corroboration in Chinese records during the Song Dynasty when Chinese scholars recorded that the ruler during a February 1082 AD diplomatic meeting, was Seri Maharaja, and his descendant was Rajah Makatunaw and was together with Sang Aji (grandfather to Sultan Muhammad Shah).
-Historian Robert Nicholl implied that the Srivijayans of Sumatra, Vijayans of Vijayapura at Brunei and the Visayans in the Philippines were all related and connected to each other since they form one contiguous area.
+This oral epic of ancient Hiligaynons rebelling against Rajah Makatunao as written in the Maragtas have corroboration in Chinese records during the Song Dynasty when Chinese scholars recorded that the ruler during a February 1082 AD diplomatic meeting, was Seri Maharaja, and his descendant was Rajah Makatunaw and was together with Sang Aji (grandfather to Sultan Muhammad Shah).
+Historian Robert Nicholl implied that the Srivijayans of Sumatra, Vijayans of Vijayapura in Brunei and the Visayans in the Philippines were all related and connected to each other since they form one contiguous area.

-The notion that the Maragtas is an original work of fiction by Monteclaro is disputed by a 2019 Thesis, named "Mga Maragtas ng Panay:
+The notion that the Maragtas is an original work of fiction by Monteclaro is disputed by the 2019 thesis, named "Mga Maragtas ng Panay: Comparative Analysis of Documents about the Bornean Settlement Tradition" by Talaguit Christian Jeo N. of De La Salle University who stated that, "Contrary to popular belief, the Monteclaro Maragtas is not a primary source of the legend but is rather more accurately a secondary source at best" as the Maragtas also appeared in the work of Rev. Fr.
+Tomás Santaren, Bisayan Accounts of Early Bornean Settlements.
+This was originally a section from the appendix of the book, Igorrotes: estudio geográfico y etnográfico sobre algunos distritos del norte de Luzon ("Igorots: a geographic and ethnographic study of certain districts of northern Luzon") by Fr. Ángel Pérez.

-Comparative Analysis of Documents about the Bornean Settlement Tradition" by Talaguit Christian Jeo N. of De La Salle University who stated that, "Contrary to popular belief, the Monteclaro Maragtas is not a primary source of the legend but is rather more accurately a secondary source at best" as the story of the Maragtas also appeared in the Augustinian Friar, Rev. Fr.
-Tomas Santaren’s Bisayan Accounts of Early Bornean Settlements (originally a part of the appendice in the book, Igorrotes: estudio geográfico y etnográfico sobre algunos distritos del norte de Luzon Igorots: a geographic and ethnographic study of certain districts of northern Luzon by Fr.
-Angel Perez) However, the written dates go earlier since Rajah Makatunaw was recorded to have been from 1082 AD as he was a descendant of Seri Maharaja in Chinese texts.
-As an elaboration, the scholar, J. Carrol in his article: "The Word Bisaya in the Philippines and Borneo" (1960) thinks there might be indirect evidence in the possible affinity between the Visayans and Melanaos as he speculates that Makatunao is similar with the ancient leader of the Melanao called "Tugao".
+However, the written dates go earlier since Raja Makatunaw was recorded in the 1082 Chinese texts to have been as a descendant of Seri Maharaja.
+As an elaboration, the scholar J. Carrol points to a Sarawakian people in his article: "The Word Bisaya in the Philippines and Borneo" (1960) thinks there might be indirect evidence in the possible affinity between the Visayans and Melanaos as he speculates that Makatunao is similar to the ancient leader of the Melanao called "Tugao".